AntimaDwivedi/Accident-Prone-Situation-Prediction-of-Vehicle-Using-Machine-Learning-Approaches/README.md

 Long-term monitoring of human heart rate is of great importance and provides a method, namely, Photo plethysmography (PPG) can provide a means of heart rate measurement by detecting blood volume pulse (BVP) in the human face.
 Heart rate means the number of beats per minute.
-We use Haar feature and cascade classifier to detect the heart rate of the driver from face recognition.
-According to the threshold value is 12 bpm.
+We use Haar feature and cascade classifier to detect the heart rate of the driver from face recognition.The ideal  threshold value is 12 bpm.
 We have applied a threshold value for the heart rate range if the value of heart rate is less than 90 then the value of ‘PULSE_VAL’ remains 0 and if the value of heart rate is greater than 90 then the ‘PULSE_VAL’ value will become 1.
 During blood circulation in the body, the pumping of blood causes variations